bagussatoto/GusBio/README.md

 # Gus Bio

-## Next Tree is a website for creating pages that contain a selection of links to other applications or sites
+##  Gus Bio is a website for creating pages that contain a selection of links to other applications or sites

 ![mobile](https://github.com/bagussatoto/GusBio/assets/87259393/9829b925-c1b9-4850-8471-55c852e087d4)